Volha-bratuhin/Volha-bratuhin/README.md

 # Hi there 👋
 <div align="center">

 ## My name is Volha.
-I'm Software QA Automation Engineer
+I'm Software QA Automation Engineer.
   <div align="center">

 ## Glad to see you here!